 Days 12 & 13 Departure

-We fly from the Falls to Johannesburg and connect with our international flight home, arriving on Day 13.
+We fly from Livingstone to Johannesburg, and on to a day room in the InterContinental at Johannesburg’s airport, and connect with our international flight home, arriving on Day 13.